You may sometimes open the Task Manager only to see a high CPU caused by Windows Explorer.

 Running the system file check may help fix corrupted files that cause Windows Explorer using high CPU.

-1. Right-click the Menu button and choose Windows PowerShell (Administrator) or type CMD and run the as Administrator (depending on your Windows system release).
+- Right-click the Menu button and choose Windows PowerShell (Administrator) or type

 sfc /scannow

-3. Take note of messages appearing as scan results.
+and hit Enter on your keyboard. - Take note of messages appearing as scan results.
 In a good scenario, there will be no corrupted files or the system was able to fix them.

 Using the SFC tool is one of the most effective ways to deal with a wide range of Windows errors caused by system corruption.
 You can use it when you’re getting an application error, such as 0xc0000142.
 Whatever the error is, deleting corrupted system files using SFC should be part of your troubleshooting process.